syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/getting-started/razor-pages.md

 # Getting Started with ASP.NET Core using Razor pages in Visual Studio

-This article provides a step-by-step instructions for building ASP.NET Core application with Calendar component using razor pages in Visual Studio.
+This article provides a step-by-step instructions for building ASP.NET Core application with Calendar control using razor pages in Visual Studio.

 ## Prerequisites